Thirty-five (35) continuing education hours every two years

-- One half hour in administration of medications through injection
+- Four hours of administration of medications through injection;

-- One hour in advanced treatment of shock
+- Four hours in advanced treatment of shock;

 48-Hour Legend Drugs and Devices Education and Core Curriculum (including GBS)